 - Continue to assist the Foundation president with legislative testimony and support as needed.

 - Continue the work of gathering information and data so that a third edition of the book “Century of Philanthropy” can be published by the Foundation’s 125th anniversary.

-- Serve as a Liberty Fund Fellow in conservative intellectual thought in 2017.
+- Serve as a Liberty Fund Fellow in conservative intellectual thought.

 - Continue national service as a grant maker in Colorado and Saint Louis, Missouri

 - Continue to manage mainland grants to Hawaii’s early education and human services community (Pettus Foundation).